-The Duke Scholarships: \$6,500 Duke Scholarships are awarded annually by Brevard College to exceptionally gifted entering students.
+The Duke Scholarships: Up to full tuition scholarships awarded annually by Brevard College to exceptionally gifted entering students.
 Recipients are designated Duke Scholars in honor of Angier B. Duke.
 This scholarship requires a minimum grade point average of 3.0 for renewal.

-The Beam Scholarships: \$6,000 Beam Scholarships are awarded each year on a competitive basis to qualified students.
+The Beam Scholarships: Up to \$10,000 scholarships awarded each year on a competitive basis to qualified students.
 Recipients are designated Beam Scholars in honor of C. Grier and Lena Sue Beam, longtime benefactors of the College.
 This scholarship requires a minimum cumulative grade point average of 2.75 for renewal.

-The Sims Scholarships: \$5,500 Sims Scholarships are awarded each year to qualified students.
+The Sims Scholarships: Up to\$8,000 scholarships awarded each year to qualified students.
 Recipients are designated Sims Scholars in honor of Allen H. Sims, chairman emeritus of the Board of Trustees and longtime benefactor of the College.
 This scholarship requires a minimum cumulative grade point average of 2.50 for renewal.